Burk, Jill

 Jill Burk

-Dr. Jill K. Burk is an Associate Teaching Professor and Program Chair in the Communication Arts & Sciences program at Penn State Berks.
-Dr. Burk studies questions of human communication as practiced in the public discourse of everyday life.
-Currently, her primary research interests include the relationship between rhetoric and civic engagement; communication pedagogy; and ethical communicative practices in integrated marketing communication.
+Dr. Jill K. Burk is an associate teaching professor and program chair of the Communication Arts and Sciences program at Penn State Berks.
+Burk studies questions of human communication as practiced in the public discourse of everyday life.
+Currently, her primary research interests include the relationship between rhetoric and civic engagement; communication pedagogy; and the impact of technology on the human condition.
 She is the past editor of the Undergraduate Journal of Service Learning & Community-Based Research.
+She also served as president of the Pennsylvania Communication Association in 2020 and 2021.
 Before entering academia, she worked in corporate communication and public relations.
-Dr. Burk teaches courses in rhetorical theory, communication ethics, community and civic engagement, organizational communication, and public speaking.
-Additionally, Dr. Burk coordinates the Civic & Community Engagement minor.
+Burk teaches courses in rhetorical theory, communication ethics, community and civic engagement, organizational communication, and public speaking.
+Additionally, Burk coordinates the civic and community engagement minor.

 Ph.D., Rhetoric, Duquesne University